 Numerous e-learning packages (mandatory and optional) are also available to supplement the training schedule with further ones planned for future development; these will ensure that appropriate training can be targeted at relevant officers.
-Additional training has also been delivered throughout the year to support officers and members deal with the impact of the pandemic.

 Standing Orders/Financial Procedure Rules

 The Council's Contracts Procedure Rules and Financial Procedure Rules, together with the extent of delegation to officers in these areas, are set out extensively in the Council's Constitution.
 They define the overarching rules governing procurement by the Council and the powers and constraints on Members and officers in respect of the exercise of financial powers.
 The core documents, including authorised levels of spend, virement and "key decision" financial limits, are reviewed at least annually (and more frequently if circumstances arise) and updated by the Council.
 During the year the Directorate Scheme of Sub-Delegation to Officers continued to be developed which clearly set out any functions and named officers subject to such delegations and any terms and conditions attached to the sub-delegations.